 While at university, Robert’s dedication towards conservation grew.
 For example, he campaigned for organic agriculture and took part in actions against the use of genetic engineering in food.
 Throughout his professional career, Robert worked for various environmental, conservation and animal welfare organizations.
 As a campaigner, he promoted the awareness of important conservation goals within Germany, including the restoration of rivers, the promotion of renewable energy, and ending commercial fur farming and the use of wild animals in circuses.

 In 2005, Robert joined IFAW, working as a campaigner for wildlife trade issues.
 As he gained more experience, his scope and impact grew.
-Eventually, he became our Country Representative in Germany, acting as the point person for national and international partnerships and projects.
+Eventually, he became our Country Director in Germany, acting as the point person for national and international partnerships and projects.
 These efforts include wildlife trade, particularly through the internet, as well as the preservation of elephants, wolves, and marine mammals.